Starias22/cpp-revision/basics/chars-arrays-strings/array.md

 ## Resume

-* String can be represented as an array of characters.
+* String can be represented as an array of characters, where the last character is the end of line character.

 * The cstring library provides many functions that helpe easy manipulate string.